jeespinozam/jeespinozam/README.md

 ## 🧑‍💼 About Me

-🎓 BSc in Informatics Engineering – PUCP (Top 4 of class)
+🎓 BSc in Informatics Engineering – PUCP
 🌎 Based in Lima, Peru | Remote-first professional
-👨‍💻 Tech Leader at Stepping Stones | Part-Time DevOps at TGG Accounting
 📚 Published researcher in HCI & ML
-🏆 Finalist – TuApp 2017 (Colombia)

 ---